mongodb/docs/source/includes/overview-monitoring-agent-install.rst

 .. include:: /includes/extracts/monitoring-agent-install-note.rst

-.. only:: onprem

-   This tutorial guides you through the steps necessary to install or update the Monitoring Agent on your system.
-You must install the |onprem| itself before installing the Monitoring Agent.

-.. only:: cloud

 This tutorial guides you through the steps necessary to install or update the Monitoring Agent on your system.

 See :ref:`faq-monitoring` for additional information.